-For instance, a colleague who publishes about social media marketing targets small businesses.
+For instance, a colleague who publishes articles about social media marketing targets small businesses.
 Her content is very folksy, but a little light on information.
 But, for her target audience, that works great.
 Small businesses often have limited marketing knowledge and they’re looking for general information, rather than specifics.
 They also appreciate a little levity so her folksiness really hits the mark.
 So, a combination of entertainment and education works for them.

 In contrast, other colleagues target CMOs (Chief Marketing Officers) or Marketing Managers at mid-sized and large companies.
 These folks want in-depth information and don’t want to waste valuable time with lightweight content.
 Sure, they can appreciate the writer having a personality, but they want details they can put to work without too much side banter.

 Why variety should be part of your content marketing strategy?